 What should I do if I feel my vision is getting worse for driving?

 You should see your optometrist who will be able to tell you if you need a new spectacle prescription, whether you need to be referred to an ophthalmologist (eye doctor), or if you have a condition that should be declared to the DVLA.
 It is wise to attend for regular eye examination even if you are not having problems with your sight, as eye and general health problems can often be detected at an early stage.

 If spectacles are required for distance, modern lenses are available from D J Dunstone to optimise vision for the dynamic task of driving.
 Rodenstock ‘Road’ lenses are designed to sharpen drivers vision and reduce peripheral distortion to give good all-round vision.
 ‘Road’ lenses are available in single vision distance or varifocal form and perform just as well in every other way yet offer optimised vision for driving.

 Click here for more information about ‘Road’ lenses.
-We are running a promotion of these lenses (£15 discount off a pair) from 1st Dec 2017 until the end of Feb 2018.
 Please contact us to find out more or if you would like to consider ordering a pair.